Nebraska Union — March 28-29, 2023

 Register to Present Your Poster

 Space is limited for poster presentations; if registrations exceed capacity, preference will be given to juniors and seniors.
-You will be notified by Tuesday, March 7, 2023, whether your poster or exhibit has been accepted for presentation.
+Additional communication about the session will be sent by Friday, April 4, 2025.

-Communications regarding the conference will take place via the email address you provide when you register.
-The emails will go to a large number of participants, so be prepared to check your “junk” or “bulk” mailboxes.
+Communications to registrants regarding the session will take place via the e-mail address you provide when you register.
+The e-mails will go to a large number of participants, so please be prepared to check your “junk” or “bulk” mailboxes.

-Posters must be submitted by students to the Pixel Lab for printing.
-No late submissions allowed. - Monday, March 27
+Posters must be submitted by students to the Pixel Lab for printing - Monday, April 14th

 Poster and Creative Exhibition Competition